- codeine phosphate

 Immediate medical advice should be sought in the event of an overdose, even if you feel well, because of the risk of delayed, serious liver damage.

-This medicine contains sorbitol.
-Patients with rare hereditary problems of fructose intolerance should not take this medicine.
+This medicinal product contains sorbitol.
+Patients with hereditary fructose intolerance (HFI) should not take/be given this medicinal product.

 The label will state: